corda/corda/docs/source/key-concepts-transactions.rst

 A transaction can contain any number of inputs, outputs and references of any type:

-* They can include many different state types (e.g. both cash and bonds)
+* They can include many different state types (states may represent cash or bonds, for example)
 * They can be issuances (have zero inputs) or exits (have zero outputs)
-* They can merge or split fungible assets (e.g. combining a $2 state and a $5 state into a $7 cash state)
+* They can merge or split fungible assets (for example, they may combine a $2 state and a $5 state into a $7 cash state)

-Transactions are *atomic*: either all the transaction's proposed changes are accepted, or none are.
+Transactions are *atomic*; either all of the transaction's proposed changes are accepted, or none are.

 There are two basic types of transactions: